vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/downtime/procedure.md

 ---
-description: A downtime procedure for retroclones.
+description: A simple and flexible downtime procedure for retroclones, allowing players to utilize their resources, build the world, and better prepare for their next dungeoneering expedition.
 ---

 # Downtime Procedure